mrdz462zsr-cmd/exam-ready/README.md

 # Add your VITE_ANTHROPIC_API_KEY to .env
 npm run dev
 ```
-Then upload your PDF syllabus, set your exam date, and get your personalized study plan.
+Then open http://localhost:5173, upload your PDF syllabus, set your exam date and get your personalized study plan.
+Your API key stays on your machine — nothing is uploaded anywhere.

 ## How it works
 1. **PDF extraction** — pdf.js reads your syllabus client-side, nothing is uploaded anywhere